gsalaman/8266_mqtt_basics/README.md

 When the phone-app (or anyone else) wants to remotely turn the lights on or off, they can also send a message with the topic "living_room_lights" and payload "on" or "off".

-The light controller client will **SUBSCRIBE** to the message; when it sees it, it will set the light either on or off.
+The light controller client will **SUBSCRIBE** to the "living_room_lights" topic; when it sees it, it will set the light either on or off.

 One other nifty thing here:  the phone client can ALSO subscribe to that message so that it knows when someone flips the switch at the lights themselves.

 ## Getting the 8266 on WiFi

-## Sample MQTT exchange
+Now that we're using MQTT as our upper-level protocol, we need some way to connect our devices to the internet.
+In this example, we'll be using WiFi.